 Endometriosis is basically pelvic squatters that are supposed to be living in your uterus but are in the pelvis instead.
 The implants bleed with your periods and can cause significant pain.
 It can also make sex hurt and your pelvic muscles tight.
 How to treat this is something you will want to talk to your GYNO about.
 Additionally, pelvic floor physical therapy can help relieve some of the symptoms and side effects of endometriosis.
 There are many options and it’s not a one-size-fits all approach!

-Rosy just released a new class in the app for women with sexual pain, designed by Angie Stoehr, MD.
+Rosy released a class in the app for women with sexual pain, designed by Angie Stoehr, MD.
 Learn more and get started today.
-This class is free until August 14!

 Latest On XOXO Blog